Current Varieties | Future Varieties | Our Suggestions

 Maine-ly Apples has 1645 apple trees and 27 pear trees.
-We grow 40 different varieties of apples, which range from the Maine favorite McIntosh to antique British cider apples as well as classic English desert apples and all the latest popular varieties that can be grown in Maine such as the Honeycrisp and Snowsweet.
-The varieties that are in production for this year are listed below by their approximate picking dates.
-Those listed in red are available for pick your own.
-Clicking on a variety name will open a description in a new window.
+We grow 48 different varieties of apples, which range from the Maine favorite McIntosh to antique British cider apples as well as classic English desert apples and all the latest popular varieties that can be grown in Maine such as the Honeycrisp and Snowsweet.

 - September

-- Ginger Gold – A chance seeding from Lovingston, VA.
-Golden Delicious type, high quality early season dessert apple.
+- Ginger Gold – Golden Delicious type, high quality, sweet, early season dessert apple.

 - Zestar – High quality early season crisp, juicy dessert apple developed by the University of Minnesota, the people who brought you Honeycrisp.

-- Paulared – An early, tasty Cortland cross.
+- Paulared – An early, tasty McIntosh cross.

 - Prima – An excellent dessert apple.
 Sometimes called the "spice apple."